Container host deployment: Windows Server

 To install the Nano Server base image run the following:

-In order to run Hyper-V containers, the Hyper-V role is required.
+You must have the Hyper-V role to run Hyper-V isolation.
 If the Windows container host is itself a Hyper-V virtual machine, nested virtualization will need to be enabled before installing the Hyper-V role.
 For more information on nested virtualization, see Nested Virtualization.

 The following script will configure nested virtualization for the container host.
 This script is run on the parent Hyper-V machine.
 Ensure that the container host virtual machine is turned off when running this script.